alucryd/oxyromon/README.md

     OPTIONS:
         -h, --help       Print help information
-        -m, --missing    Deletes missing ROM files from the database -o, --orphan     Deletes ROM files without an associated ROM from the database -t, --trash      Physically deletes ROM files from the trash directories -y, --yes        Automatically says yes to prompts
+        -m, --missing    Delete missing ROM files from the database -o, --orphan     Delete ROM files without an associated ROM from the database -t, --trash      Physically delete ROM files from the trash directories -y, --yes        Automatically say yes to prompts

 ## oxyromon-server

-Launches the backend server
+Launch the backend server

 The server exposes a GraphQL API endpoint at `/graphql`.
 An associated Svelte.js web UI is also exposed at `/`.